 "The University of Southern California is committed to excellence in teaching through strategies that foster the knowledge, skills, relationships, and values necessary for students to make real contributions in a rapidly changing world.
 USC is an equitable and diverse research university, and we recognize the many ways inclusivity strengthens our campus community.
 Our superb faculty have the exceptional responsibilities of creating new knowledge and instructing and guiding our passionate, hardworking student body" –Elizabeth Graddy, Executive Vice Provost for Academic Affairs

-Assistant/Associate Professor of Social Gerontology (Open Rank/Tenure-Track)Apply Leonard Davis School of Gerontology Faculty Los Angeles, California
+Full Time, (Open Rank-Tenure Track) Assistant/Associate Professor of Social Gerontology (Latino In Aging)Apply Leonard Davis School of Gerontology Faculty Los Angeles, California

 The University of Southern California (USC) Leonard Davis School of Gerontology seeks to increase the number and diversity of tenure-track faculty conducting research on Latino Aging, both in the United States and across Latin America.
 The search committee is looking for candidates to join the outstanding faculty in understanding the determinants of aging in Latino populations.

 Candidates will have a strong research profile focused on Latino aging, including topics such as cognitive aging and dementia, health behaviors, healthcare utilization, and health disparities.
 All career ranks will be considered.
 We are seeking candidates whose work will expand the research expertise of the school and can readily integrate or align with existing research programs.
 Current faculty members hold degrees in Sociology, Demography, Economics, Policy, Psychology, Public Health, Social Work, Urban Planning, Molecular Biology, Biochemistry, Genetics, and Medicine.